Academic Training Traditions Martial Arts Mind/Body Life Sciences

 Silver Spring, Maryland

-Karate Clinic: A free clinic on Naihanchi kata was held on Sunday, April 20, 2:00-5:30pm, at the Frederick Area YMCA.
-The seminar was presented by Sensei Paul Cote of ATT (an Isshin-ryu stylist and student of Kyoshi Dane Sutton) and Sensei Charles Radi (a Koryu Uchinadi stylist and student of Hanshi Patrick McCarthy).
-Participants at the seminar included practitioners from the Arlington and Montgomery Karate Clubs (Isshin-ryu) and from the Frederick YMCA Karate Club (Koryu Uchinadi), and also several ranking practitioners from other styles of karate (see photo).
-The presentations included a look at the form and bunkai for the classical Shorin version and for the common features and some of the modifications that were adapted into the Isshin-ryu version.
-Emphasis was placed on how to analyze individual hand and foot techniques and the form sequences for combinations in order to develop self-defense skills inherent to the kata, and also to see how some of these basics filter through other kata as well.
+Karate Clinic: A free clinic on Naihanchi kata was held on Sunday, April 20, 2008, 2:00-5:30pm, at the Frederick Area YMCA.
+The seminar was presented by Senseis Paul Cote and Charles Radi.
+Participants at the seminar included practitioners from the respective dojos, along with several ranking practitioners from other styles of karate (see photo).
+The presentations included a look at the form and bunkai for the classical Shorin version, and then for the common features and modifications that were adapted into the Isshin-ryu version.
+Emphasis was placed on how to analyze individual hand and foot techniques and the form sequences for combination self-defense skills, and also to see how some of these basics filter through other kata as well.
 A variety of ideas were presented, some from Sensei Cote's added experience with Chinese internal martial arts methods.

 Okinawan Karate Clinic: This clinic was held at Gilbert's Academy of Martial Arts (GAMA) in Damascus, Maryland, on Saturday, June 21, 2008, 1:30-3:30pm.
 The clinic covered selected fighting skills derived from Jion kata.